 “All right, calm down.”

 “She put me in the friend zone.
-Do you know what that is?”
+She said she wanted to date younger guys.”

 “In those words?”

 “So she implied.
 But I’ve outgrown the friend zone, man.”

 “I should’ve seen it coming,” he said.